percy/example-percy-selenium-dotnet/README.md

 ### Finished! 😀

 From here, you can try making your own changes to the app and tests, if you like.
 If you do, re-run the tests  and you'll see any visual changes reflected in Percy.

+## Notes on dependency updates

+During a local update, the project's npm and NuGet dependencies were bumped to current versions to ensure compatibility with modern environments.
+Notable updates made:

+- `@percy/cli` updated to ^1.31.2
+- `todomvc-app-css` updated to ^2.4.3
+- NuGet packages in `Server.Test` updated: `PercyIO.Selenium` -> 2.1.3, `Selenium.WebDriver` -> 4.36.0, `WebDriverManager` -> 2.17.6, test SDKs updated to support .NET 9.

+If you run into issues on older runtimes, ensure your local .NET installation matches the target framework in the project files (net9.0) or change the `<TargetFramework>` to a supported version.